x Challenges and Discrimination

 1. Summarize the Black history of Oakville in your own words.

-In the 1850s, approximately 400 Black people settled in Oakville who had escaped slavery via the Underground Railroad.
-Escaped enslaved people, such as James W. Hill, helped others escape slavery by aiding them to get from New York to Oakville.
+In the 1850s, approximately 400 Black people settled in Oakville who had escaped enslavement via the Underground Railroad.
+People who had already secured their own freedom, like James W. Hill, helped guide others from New York to settle in Oakville.

 2. Who was Henry Bibb and why was he important at this time?